 Chapter 1: 0 – 12 years

-Jonathan Moritz listened to adventure stories, listening to them on compact cassettes up and down and joined the scouts early, where adventure was guaranteed.
+Jonathan Moritz listened to adventure stories up and down and joined the scouts early, where excitement was guaranteed.

 Chapter 2: 13 – 24 years